 The Group adheres to a multi-brand, multi-channel sales strategy wherein new and existing brands are promoted according to target customer segment (demographic base), price bracket and sales channel, thereby minimizing direct competition between brands under the Group umbrella.
 However, competition within the Group may arise in the course of promoting Group strategies to maximize the value of existing brands and accelerate the process of multi brand development, and such competition could adversely impact the operating results and financial position of the Group.
 As such, the Board of Directors is working to minimize these risks by establishing multiple key performance indicators for each brand and operation so as to confirm that each brand is producing expected results, and by monitoring the status of maintenance and management of originality at each brand.

-Securing sales partners (shop owners/managers and Beauty Directors)
+Securing sales partners (business owners and corporations)

 Strategic investment activities